 A visit to Adventure Playground Irvine has been on our list for quite some time.
 The park’s interactivity and hands-on design allow kids of all ages to get dirty and show off their creative side.
-It’s Fort Zone, piqued our interest with its large scale lego blocks.
-The blocks allow the kids to make life-size versions for whatever they can imagine.
+Its Fort Zone piqued our interest with its large-scale lego blocks.
+The blocks allow the kids to make life-size versions of whatever they can imagine.
 Potentially provided hours of entertainment.
 Even in my mid 30’s, I felt like I had just as much fun as my 3-year-old daughter when we built our first fort.
 We highly recommend a visit with your family to Adventure Playground if you’re looking for something fun to do with the kids in Orange County.

 Adventure Playground Irvine Visitor Info

 Things to do at Adventure Playground Irvine

 - Tonka Trucks in a big dirt area

 - A play structure recommended for ages 5-12

 - Sand Area